-The Subordinated Voting Shares trade on the TSXV under the ticker symbol "RIV".
+The Subordinated Voting Shares trade on the TSX under the trading symbol "RIV".

 All of the issued and outstanding Multiple Voting Shares are held by CGC, a publicly-traded corporation listed on the TSX under the trading symbol "WEED" and on the NYSE under the trading symbol "CGC".
-CGC currently holds 15,223,938 Subordinated Voting Shares and 36,468,318 Multiple Voting Shares, representing approximately 27.1% of the issued and outstanding Shares and approximately 84.2% of the voting rights attached to all outstanding Shares.
+CGC currently holds 15,223,938 Subordinated Voting Shares and 36,468,318 Multiple Voting Shares, representing approximately 26.9% of the issued and outstanding Shares and approximately 84.1% of the voting rights attached to all outstanding Shares.